skyciv/intro-to-programming-and-api/README.md

 4. Flow Control (If and Switch statements)
 5. Functions
 6. Objects and Properties
-7. Various Languages
+7. Other Languages

 #### Section 2
-8. JSON basics
+8. Setting up your environment
-9. Working with JSON
+9. JSON basics
-10. Extracting values from JSON
+10. Sending JSON

 #### Section 3
-11. Setting up VSCode and Node.js
+11. Interpreting the respone
-12. The SkyCiv API Object Anatomy
+12. The SkyCiv API Object
-13. Building the API Object (`auth` and `options`)
-14. Building the API Object (`s3d_model`)
+13. The auth and options objects
+14. The s3d_model object
-15. Building the API Object (`functions`)
+15. API functions
-16. Building the API Object (adjusting settings)
-17. Making the HTTP request
+16. Making the HTTP request
-18. Interpretting the response
+17.